bingnaa/bingnaa.github.io/portfolio/README.md

 Currently unavailable for mobile.

-[code sourced from CodeGrid, Curzr, and Bootstrap examples]
+[code sourced from CodeGrid and Bootstrap examples]